qouteall/immptl/docs/wiki/Portal-Gun.md

 Use left click to put blue portal, use right click to put orange portal. **The portal can link to any place in any dimension**.
 The portal gun can shoot through portals.

+Each player's portal does not interfere with other players'.

 ## Download

 Download from GitHub releases: